top of page

 • Kayaking: A "soft adventure" that gets you up close to the scenery.

-• Top Spots: Lake Taupo (Maori Rock Carvings); Kaikoura or Marlborough Sounds for dolphin encounters.
+• Top Spots: Lake Taupo (Maori Rock Carvings); Kaikoura or the Marlborough Sounds for dolphin encounters.

 ✈️ In the Air: The Ultimate Leap of Faith